 Guideline Statement 4

-Prior to radical prostatectomy, patients may be offered pelvic floor muscle exercises or pelvic floor muscle training.
+Prior to radical prostatectomy, clinicians may offer patients pelvic floor muscle exercises or pelvic floor muscle training.
 (Conditional Recommendation; Evidence Level: Grade C)

 Discussion